 Auto-generate a version name for a Swift PM project

-to generate an informative version name of a project.
+Previously, we discussed how to use git describe to generate an informative version name of a project.
 How do we use it in a Swift Package Manager project to automate the version name generation?

 Problem: Multiple sources of truth for version info